dandersondea/Google-Docs-Multiline-Editing/README.md

 1. Add an option for parsing escape characters (which are currently interpreted as literal text).

-### Feature: Move line(s)
+### Feature: Line shifting

 *If lag can be reduced to make the feature more usable:*

-1. Use intervals to allow line(s) to be continuously moved by holding down the relevant keys (rather than just repeatedly pressing them).
+1. Use intervals to allow line(s) to be continuously shifted by holding down the relevant keys (rather than just repeatedly pressing them).
 2. Support moving elements beyond TEXT, PARAGRAPH, and LIST_ITEM (*e.g.* images and tables).
 3. Enable moving noncontiguous selections by reworking how `anchorSwapIndex` is defined in `line_switching.gs`.